-The Company has 50,000,000 authorized shares of common stock with a par value of \$0.001 per share.
+The Company has 100,000,000 authorized shares of common stock with a par value of \$0.001 per share.

 In September 2011, our stockholders approved an amendment to the Amended and Restated Articles of Incorporation to authorize a class of undesignated or "blank check" preferred stock, consisting of 2,500,000 shares at \$0.001 par value per share.
 Shares of preferred stock may be issued in one or more series, with such rights, preferences, privileges and restrictions to be fixed by the Board of Directors.
 In May 2014, the Company designated 800,000 shares of the authorized preferred stock as Class A Convertible Preferred Stock.
 In February 2015, the Company designated 400,000 shares of the Company's authorized preferred stock as Class B Convertible Preferred Stock.
 In April 2015, the Company increased the number shares of Class B Convertible Preferred Stock from 400,000 shares to 585,000 shares.
+In May 2018, the shareholders approved an increase in the number of authorized common shares from 50,000,000 shares to 100,000,000 shares.